The internet is full of talk about toxic people. Searching for “toxic person” yields 295 million hits on Google. That’s a whole lotta toxicity.

 The Lifehack article adds that “We have enough stress of our own to deal with, without having to deal with stressed out people hovering over us.
 We need to distance ourselves from them to survive.”

 This is perhaps the only time ever that I will be anti-vax.
 Contagious disease, my ass.
+And if people like this want to stay away from my depressed self at all cost, I’m completely on board with that.

 What are we calling toxic?